Microsoft/azure-docs.hu-hu/articles/aks/view-control-plane-logs.md

 | project log_s
 ```

-Az *Kube-audit-admin* naplók megtekintéséhez írja be a következő lekérdezést a szövegmezőbe:
+A *kube-audit-admin naplók megtekintéséhez* írja be a következő lekérdezést a szövegmezőbe:

 ```
 AzureDiagnostics